John Verran: State parliament

 In 1901 he was elected a member of the South Australian House of Assembly in a by-election for Wallaroo, having been defeated for the seat at the 1896 and 1899 elections.
 On the death of Premier Thomas Price in 1909, Verran became Labor leader.
 Labor demanded the Premier position for Verran, however LDU leader Archibald Peake refused which saw Peake form a one-year government.
 The following year, Verran led Labor to South Australia's first majority government in the House of Assembly at the 1910 election, with Labor on a primary vote of 49.1 percent and 22 of 42 seats, less than two weeks before Labor formed Australia's first elected federal majority government and first elected Senate majority at the 1910 federal election.

 On 3 June 1910 Verran became Premier, and was also commissioner of public works and minister of mines and of water-supply.
 Lasting less than 21 months, the government faced riots due to a drivers' strike in Adelaide streets, and criticism of how Verran handled the problem.
 Considerable sums were spent on railways and harbours.
-The Advances for Homes Act of 1911 allowed the State Bank of South Australia to grant loans to poorer people, but the Legislative Council would not support the government attempts to create state brickyards and timber mills.
+The Advances for Homes Act 1911 allowed the State Bank of South Australia to grant loans to poorer people, but the Legislative Council would not support the government attempts to create state brickyards and timber mills.
 Relations between the assembly and the council were strained, with Verran petitioning the British parliament to veto the council's decision.
 Verran called a 1912 election over the power of the upper house to veto the lower, however Labor suffered a swing against them, and were left with 16 of 40 seats.

 Verran introduced the Aborigines Bill in 1910 which revealed the ignorance and racism of white attitudes towards Australia's indigenous people at the time, and was a member of the Royal Commission on Aborigines (1912–1916).
 As a backbencher during World War I, Verran was supported by the All-British League in leading a campaign against people of German descent.
 He sought to close all Lutheran schools, disenfranchise (remove the right to vote from) people of German origin or birth and demand that Lutheran children "be taught pure English, and taught by those who are British, and taught what it is to be British".

 Verran was succeeded as leader of the Labor Party by Crawford Vaughan in 1913, and Verran broke with the party in 1917 over the conscription issue.
 In 1918, he stood as a National Party candidate and was defeated.
 He stood as an independent in 1921 and a Liberal in 1924, also without success.